Induction Cooktops 101

 Clearly, all cooktops are not alike.
 While any heat source will cook food, and cook it well, induction does have standout features that include:

 Safety – The heat happens in the pan, so there’s no danger of accidentally touching a hot cooktop.
 This is a particular benefit to homes with children or elderly family members.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Accuracy – Precision control at very low or high heat lets the cooktop maintain a temperature to melt chocolate, simmer a cream sauce, or boil pasta water.